-In FY 2021, grant recipients should invest in solutions that enhance their cybersecurity posture.
+In FY 2022, grant recipients should invest in solutions that enhance their cybersecurity posture.
 Cybersecurity must be addressed through planning, governance, and technology solutions that secure networks.
 Recipients should ensure cybersecurity planning is comprehensive and maintained throughout the lifecycle of all network components.
 Cybersecurity risk management should also include updates to non-technology support activities, such as mutual aid agreements, SOPs, and policy development.
 Personnel should be trained on the latest security, resiliency, continuity and operational practices and maintain in-service training as new technology and methods are made available.

-- Develop and maintain cybersecurity risk management - Implement the CISA Cyber Essentials Toolkits - Implement the NIST Framework for Improving Critical Infrastructure Cybersecurity (Cybersecurity Framework) to complement an existing risk management process or to develop a credible program if one does not exist.
-The NIST Cybersecurity Framework establishes five functions to integrate cybersecurity into mission functions and operations, including: - o Identify, evaluate, and prioritize risks - o Protect against identified risks - o Detect risks to the network as they arise - o Deploy response capabilities to mitigate risks - o Establish recovery protocols to ensure the resiliency and continuity of communications - Perform a Cyber Resilience Review - Employ the Cyber Resiliency Resources available for public safety - Identify and implement standards for cybersecurity that fit system and mission needs while maintaining operability and interoperability - Develop incident response plans, recovery plans, resiliency plans, and continuity of operations plans in anticipation of physical or cybersecurity incidents - Mitigate cybersecurity vulnerabilities with consideration of potential impacts of cybersecurity risk management on interoperability with the broader community - Identify and mitigate equipment and protocol vulnerabilities
+- Develop and maintain cybersecurity risk management - Implement the CISA Cyber Essentials Toolkits24 - Implement the NIST Framework for Improving Critical Infrastructure Cybersecurity25 (Cybersecurity Framework) to complement an existing risk management process or to develop a credible program if one does not exist.
+The NIST Cybersecurity Framework establishes five functions to integrate cybersecurity into mission functions and operations, including: - 1) Identify, evaluate, and prioritize risks; - 2) Protect against identified risks; - 3) Detect risks to the network as they arise; - 4) Deploy response capabilities to mitigate risks; and

-&lt;sup>20 CISA Cyber Essential Toolkits are available at: cisa.gov/publication/cyber-essentials-toolkits.
+24 CISA Cyber Essential Toolkits are available at: cisa.gov/publication/cyber-essentials-toolkits.

-&lt;sup>21 NIST released the Framework for Improving Critical Infrastructure Cybersecurity, which is a voluntary riskbased approach to cybersecurity that uses industry guidelines to help organizations manage cyber risks to critical infrastructure.
+25 NIST released the Framework for Improving Critical Infrastructure Cybersecurity, which is a voluntary risk-based approach to cybersecurity that uses industry guidelines to help organizations manage cyber risks to critical infrastructure.
 For more information, see: nist.gov/cyberframework.